njnagel/Capstone-I/README.md

   alpha = .05?
 NO! multiple comparisons, so alpha = .05/4 = .0125

-  Test to use - t-test for two samples
+  Test to use - z-test for proportions

-  Test statistic = 2.24, p = .030
+  Test statistic = 2.24, p = .025

   Decision: Fail to reject the null hypothesis in favor of the alternative